Fracking by country: Canada

 Fracking has been in common use by the petroleum industry in Canada since at least the mid-1960s.
 Massive hydraulic fracturing has been widely used in Alberta since the late 1970s to recover gas from low-permeability sandstones of the Spirit River Formation.
 The method is currently used in development of the Cardium, Duvernay, Montney and Viking in Alberta, Bakken in Saskatchewan, Montney and Horn River in British Columbia.

 Concerns about fracking began in late July 2011, when the Government of British Columbia gave Talisman Energy a long-term water licence to draw water from the BC Hydro-owned Williston Lake reservoir, for a twenty-year term.
 Fracking has also received criticism in New Brunswick and Nova Scotia, and the Nova Scotia government is currently reviewing the practice, with recommendations expected in March 2012.
 The practice has been temporarily suspended in parts of Quebec, pending an environmental review.
 The Canadian Centre for Policy Alternatives has also expressed concern.

 During October 2013 public conflict began between the Elsipogtog First Nation in New Brunswick and the hydraulic fracturing company SWN.
 Fuelling the conflict were SWN's plans to use the land of the Elsipogtog Nation for fracking.
 The First Nations people of the area had previously raised concerns about the environmental impacts of fracking as well as the government's failure to consult with them.
 Public protests began when the First Nations people realized their voice was not being heard.
 Much of the media coverage on the protests has portrayed the First Nations people as violent and destructive.
 However, what most people do not know is that the land in question is legally First Nation land.
 The Peace and Friendship Treaties of 1760–1761 did not cede land or resources, the government of Canada does not own the land and therefore cannot legally permit SWN to use the land for fracking purposes.
 On 6 December, SWN announced it was stopping fracking for the year, leaving the job incomplete.

 Four out of Canada's 10 provinces currently have province-wide bans on fracking: the provinces of New Brunswick, Newfoundland and Labrador, Nova Scotia and Quebec.
+In Newfoundland and Labrador this was achieved through the mobilisation of rural communities which engaged in protest activities.